berl4nga01/datagram-calc/README.md

 Arg2 - MTU
  ```

-For better understand, here on below have a simple command of test
+For better understanding, here on below have a simple command of test

-`.\dtcalc 3000 1000` # A command for test a network with 3000 bytes for be transfered and 1000 bytes of MTU
+`.\dtcalc 3000 1000` # A command to test a network with 3000 bytes to be transfered and 1000 bytes of MTU

-*PS: For who have intersting, i disponible the sourcecode for be studied, evaluated, avaliable, and recompiled on UNIX machines.*
+*PS: For those who have interest, i make the sourcecode avaliable to be studied, evaluated, redistributed and recompiled on UNIX machines.*